igniterealtime/Openfire/doc/adr/004-manual-blowfish-pbkdf2-migration.md

 **Future consideration**: If we later add `kdf_version` column to ofProperty table, gradual automatic migration becomes possible (similar to XMLProperties).
 However, this requires database schema change and doesn't address the security.xml synchronisation problem in clusters.

-## Related
+## References

-- OF-3075: Weak SHA1 hash used as key for Blowfish
+- [OF-3075](https://igniterealtime.atlassian.net/browse/OF-3075): Weak SHA1 hash used as key for Blowfish
 - ADR-001: Separate Obfuscation from Encryption (architectural split)
+- ADR-005: PBKDF2 Parameters for Blowfish (cryptographic parameters used by this migration)